 Ability to identify regionally specific plants on sight or with a dichotomous key is required for the technician who sets up the phenology loop annually and provides instruction and training to seasonal technicians.
-Once individuals to monitor have been selected and marked and a taxa-specific library of phenophase photos has been developed for each domain, individuals without botany training can conduct surveys provided they are trained by a qualified trainerand that a botany technician is available for periodic QA/QC checks in the field and of photos, and to provide guidance.
+Once individuals to monitor have been selected and marked and a taxa-specific library of phenophase photos has been developed for each domain, individuals without botany training can conduct surveys provided they are trained by a qualified trainer and that a botany technician is available to provide guidance and conduct periodic QA/QC checks in the field and of photos.